jdede/inet-showcases/_docs/routing/manetprotocols/index.md

 - the other nodes move linearly in random directions
 - they relay the ping packets between source and destination

+The nodes are scattered on the playground.
+The source and destination nodes are stationary, the other nodes will be moving in random directions.
+The communication ranges are set up so that `source` cannot reach `destination` directly.
+The intermediate nodes will forward `source`'s ping packets to `destination`.
+The topology will change fast, and the routing protocols will find routes from the source to the destination.
+TODO: rewrite

+TODO: mobility config

 In INET, AODV is implemented by the `Aodv` module.
 This is configured in omnetpp.ini as the routing protocol type in `ManetRouter`:

 <pre class="snippet" src="omnetpp.ini" from='"Aodv"' until=" "></pre>